Schreckgespenst/TheHomeNetwork/README.md

  Finally, before we connect to our Raspberry Pi Samba share, we need to restart the samba service so that it loads in our configuration changes.

     sudo systemctl restart smbd

+  In Map Network Drive enter \\Orionraspi\OrionShare then the password to connect to the folder.